 - Hot pasta water is perfect for loosening pasta dishes as it contains starch, which adds to the silkiness of the finished sauce.
 Feel free to add a small amount of hot pasta water when tossing the drained pasta with the egg mixture.

 - Do resist the temptation to return the pasta to the hot stove when tossing.
-Your eggs will start to scramble at about 70C, so the heat from the just-boiled pasta water will be more than enough to thicken the yolks into a velvety sauce.
+The heat from the just-boiled pasta water will be more than enough to thicken the yolks into a velvety sauce.

 - This Butternut Squash Carbonara should be served as soon as it’s ready.
 Prepare and measure out everything you need before you start cooking and make sure the table is set.